© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows 560m and 670m east of Rodmead Farm is a scheduled monument protected by Historic England under reference 1017700.
 View the official record →

-Two bowl barrows 560m and 670m east of Rodmead Farm is a Bronze Age funerary monument located in Wiltshire.
+Two bowl barrows 560m and 670m east of Rodmead Farm is a pair of Bronze Age funerary monuments located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017700.

 Two bowl barrows 560m and 670m east of Rodmead Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017700.